 An nbn Home Phone Bundle is a combination of an nbn internet plan and a home phone service.
 MATE offers the option to add a home phone to your nbn plans for an additional $9 per month.
 Our home phone bundle includes unlimited mobile, local, and national calls within Australia, making it an excellent option for those who still require a home phone service.

 MATE currently focuses on providing residential internet plans.
 While we don’t offer specific business plans, our nbn plans with fast download and upload speeds can cater to the needs of small businesses, remote workers or home offices.
 Our unlimited data plans and flexible month-to-month contracts give businesses the freedom to choose the plan that best fits their needs and adjust as necessary without any extra fees.

 how does the connection type affect my internet service?

 The second type of connection type is known as Fibre to the Node or FTTN.
-This type of connection is a fibre optical cable which runs from the fibre distribution hub to the end of a residential street.
+This type of connection is a fibre optical cable which runs from the fibre distribution hub to a node in a residential street.
 The final connection between the street and your premises is a copper line, like your telephone cable.
 It’s still a super fast internet connection but speeds do vary between FTTP and FTTN connections.
 This is because copper line cables don’t quite have the bandwidth that fibre optic cables do so they conduct less energy – or, in this case, internet speed.